Cash Discount vs Surcharge: A Detailed Comparison

 Is it really that simple?

 Actually, yes!
-Cash Discounting, Non-Cash Adjustments and Surcharging are becoming increasingly popular for several reasons, but mainly because they can greatly reduce your processing costs through very simple measures.
+Cash discounting with dual pricing and surcharging are becoming increasingly popular for several reasons, but mainly because they can greatly reduce your processing costs through very simple measures.

 We'd give you two pieces of advice for success though.
 Clear signage will keep you compliant and consistent employee training will eliminate the majority of customer concerns.

 Ready to get started?
-Click here to explore the Empower Program.
+Click here to explore our programs.